Skip to main content

 Whilst British weather can be unpredictable at times, we also take a look at the best month to get married based on UK weather.
 Taking the averages into account, you can give yourself the best chance of that sunny summer celebration or that crisp winter wedding based on averages from previous years.

-January - The Best Month to Get Married for Couples on a Budget
+January - The Best Wedding Month for Couples on a Budget

 January is a quiet month for weddings.
 It's often the least popular month for couples to get married with just under 2% of 2023 weddings taking place in the first month of the year.
 However, this can absolutely work in your favour - don't let a lack of January weddings deter you from choosing it as your wedding month.
 You may even get a bargain winter wedding venue!

-Your dream wedding venue may be booked up in wedding season, but they are likely to be available in January.
+- Your dream wedding venue may be booked up in peak wedding season, but they are likely to be available in January.

-The other con to a January wedding is that some people may find themselves slightly short on cash after splashing out over the festive period, however, if you give your guests plenty of notice when it comes to your wedding date, they will have lots of time to set aside some spending money for the bar - and your wedding gift
+- Some people may find themselves slightly short on cash after splashing out over the festive period, however, if you give your guests plenty of notice when it comes to your wedding date, they will have lots of time to set aside some spending money for the bar - and your wedding gift!

 January Weather: UK Averages